mcorah/RosDataProcess/README.md

 * `example/minimal.jl`: Some minimal examples of usage of `TimeSeries`
 * `example/abstract_time.jl`: Reproduces several of the plots from the AURO18 paper for kinematic exploration with separate abstract iterations
+* `example/real_time.jl`: Reproduces one of the plots from the AURO18 paper for dynamic exploration run in real-time (or equivalently ROS-time)